NREL/resstock/docs/source/workflow_inputs.rst

   ``NumberofBathrooms``                                      integer              > 0                                No        See [#]_  Number of bathrooms
   ``ConditionedFloorArea``                                   double    ft2        > 0                                Yes                 Floor area within conditioned space boundary (excluding conditioned crawlspace floor area)
   ``ConditionedBuildingVolume`` or ``AverageCeilingHeight``  double    ft3 or ft  > 0                                No        See [#]_  Volume/ceiling height within conditioned space boundary (including a conditioned basement/crawlspace)
-  ``extension/HasFlueOrChimney``                             boolean                                                 No        See [#]_  Presence of flue or chimney for infiltration model
   =========================================================  ========  =========  =================================  ========  ========  =======================================================================

   .. [#] ResidentialFacilityType choices are "single-family detached", "single-family attached", "apartment unit", or "manufactured home".
   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
   .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to the lesser of 8.0 and InfiltrationVolume / ConditionedFloorArea.
          If needed, additional defaulting is performed using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.
-  .. [#] | If HasFlueOrChimney not provided, assumed to be true if any of the following conditions are met:
-         | - heating system is non-electric Furnace, Boiler, WallFurnace, FloorFurnace, Stove, PortableHeater, or FixedHeater and AFUE/Percent is less than 0.89,
-         | - heating system is non-electric Fireplace, or
-         | - water heater is non-electric with energy factor (or equivalent calculated from uniform energy factor) less than 0.63.

 HPXML Climate Zones
 -------------------